flynnpayne/yeoldebookshoppe/.github/README.md

 [View Live](https://yeoldebookshoppe.flynnp4yne.com/)

 Ye Olde Bookshoppe is a website created for an assignment at Ara Institute of Canterbury.
 I had to write up a specifications document which included topics like goals and objectives, target audience, user interaction, scope and SEO.
-I also had to create prototypes and then build the website in HTML and CSS.
+I also had to create prototypes and then build the website in HTML and CSS from scratch.

 ## Grades
 I got a grade of 89.5% for this project and an A+ overall for the class.